-We came out with a bagful of fun, but dusty treasures (which you’ll be sure see on the blog in the days to come).
+We came out with a bagful of fun, but dusty treasures.
 When we returned home, I scrubbed each item ruthlessly and was thrilled to discover how beautiful my new wooden salad set cleaned up.
 As I admired it, I decided this set would be perfect to share one of my all-time favorite salads.
 Before I tell you about this wonderful salad though, I have to share the story of a far greater treasure we discovered that day.

 As we browsed through the thrift shop, we had the opportunity to chat with Doug, the manager of The Shepherd’s Shop.
 He explained that all the proceeds from the shop went to a homeless shelter located right behind the thrift store called The Shepherd’s Inn.
 We learned that Doug and his wife Jackie had moved to the area to be near their grandchildren and felt “called” to open up this shelter in 2005 for people who found themselves in unfortunate life situations.
 The shelter’s open 24 hours a day, 365 days a year.
 They serve three meals a day and have housed thousands over the years.
 We were touched by Doug’s story of selflessness and caring for those who find themselves in difficult circumstances.

 Doug handed us a business card as we left.
 On the back was one, simple verse: Matthew 25:37-40.
 It sums up the high calling of Doug and his wife.
 You can read more specifics about this amazing ministry here.
 And if you’re ever in the area of South Hill, Virginia, be sure to pay a visit to The Shepherd’s Shop, who knows what kind of treasure you may find!!